How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Introduction

 AllStarLink Nodes can be built in many ways with various tradeoffs between cost, features, ease of construction, portability, audio quality and RF performance.
 Most nodes now available are small, simple, support only half-duplex operation, and often have low audio quality.
-Or another common approach is to use old Motorola or similar mobile radios, which have good audio and RF performance but take up a lot of space and make inefficient use of power, requiring 5+ Amps of supply current and putting out 5+ Watts of power when only a few 100mW is usually needed.
+Or another common approach is to use old Motorola or similar mobile radios, which have good audio and RF performance but take up a lot of space and make inefficient use of power, putting out 5+ Watts of power when only a few 100mW is usually needed.

 In some applications a small portable node such as a SHARI or HotSpotRadio node might work fine, if you already have a Raspberry Pi or can find one at a reasonable price.
 These are compact, portable, and can have good audio quality if properly designed, assembled and tested.
 For those who are new to AllStar this can be a good way to get familiar with AllStar and with the performance and limitations of a "starter" node.
 For mobile use portability is often the main priority, but even then there is no good reason to settle for limitations or any less than excellent performance.